alibaba/BizCharts/doc_en/api/bizcharts.md

 ### Coord
 Coordinate component.
-It was used to control Chart or View 's coordinate。
+It was used to control Chart or View 's coordinate.
 Detail: [Coord api](coord.md)

 ### Axis
 Coordinate's axis component.
-It was used to control Chart or View 's coordinate axis。
+It was used to control Chart or View 's coordinate axis.
 Detail: [Axis api](axis.md)

 ### Geom